European Parliament Rejects Copyright Reforms

-The European parliament rejected on Thursday a draft of reforms which aimed at modernizing and strengthening copyright rules in the digital age.
-The reforms were pushed by European film and TV guilds, as well as artists such as Paul McCartney and press publishers.
+The European Parliament rejected on Thursday a draft of reforms aimed at modernizing and strengthening copyright rules in the digital age.
+The reforms were pushed by European film and TV guilds, as well as artists such as Paul McCartney and publishers.

-The Parliament’s decision to reject reforms proposed by the Legal Affairs Committee marks a victory for global giants such as Netflix, Google, Facebook and Amazon which would have faced several changes and restrictions if the draft had been approved.
+Parliament’s decision to reject reforms proposed by the Legal Affairs Committee marks a victory for global giants such as Netflix, Google, Facebook, and Amazon, which would have faced several changes and restrictions if the draft had been approved.

 The last E.U. copyright reform dates back to 2001, before the start of the digital revolution, and those who are lobbying for the reform are arguing that web giants must be held accountable for the content they feature in order to create a fairer marketplace and fight against piracy.

-Earlier this year, more than 1,300 recording artists including Paul McCartney, James Blunt and opera star Placido Domingo signed an open letter to the European Parliament to support the reform.
+Earlier this year, more than 1,300 recording artists, including McCartney, James Blunt, and opera star Placido Domingo signed an open letter to the European Parliament in support of the reform.

 The Legal Affairs Committee will have to come up with a new draft to be examined by the European Parliament during the next plenary session in September.